DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

 Disclaimer: This software is free for use only for research purposes.
 If you make use of this software, please cite our paper

-[1]  Sedigheh Zolaktaf*, Frits Dannenberg*, Mark Schmidt, Anne Condon, and Erik Winfree, The Pathway Elaboration Method for Mean First Passage Time Estimation in Large Continuous-Time Markov Chains with Applications to Nucleic Acid Kinetics, under review.
+[1]  Sedigheh Zolaktaf*, Frits Dannenberg*, Mark Schmidt, Anne Condon, and Erik Winfree, PPREDICTING DNA KINETICS WITH A TRUNCATED CONTINUOUS-TIME
+MARKOV CHAIN METHOD, under review.

 # Requirements